dunningkrugerkid/dunningkrugerkid/README.md

 hey im amelie

-current long term project is my first game, MERCHANTMAN
+current long term project is my first game, MERCHANTMAN, which is open source here

 i go to memorial university for compsci